Mom's Kitchen Handbook

 Strawberry Rhubarb Compote

 A few notes about rhubarb: If you’ve never tried it, you might be surprised by its tart flavor, which is likely why it’s often paired with naturally sweet strawberries.
 Rhubarb is one of the best plant sources of calcium, is rich in vitamin K (important for healthy bones), and is used in Chinese medicine for tummy troubles.
 For more rhubarb recipes, check out this line up over on Cooking Light.
-Or dig into my Pork with Gingery Rhubarb by going here.
+Or check out my Pork with Gingery Rhubarb by going here.

 5 from 1 vote